OCEA 110 Environmental Oceanography • 5 Cr.

 - List and explain the basic physical and biological factors affecting ocean ecology.

-- List the major mineral and fossil fuel resources in the ocean and describe the known and potential environmental impacts related to their extraction.
+- List the major biological, mineral, and fossil fuel resources in the ocean and describe the known and potential environmental impacts related to their extraction.

 - Describe the documented and hypothesized impacts on the ocean due to global climate change.